jamesdamillington/CA-ABM-Intro/Landscapes/Landscapes-Tutorial.md

 # Landscapes CA and ABM Tutorial
 This tutorial presents some simple cellular automata (CA) and agent-based models (ABM) to see how such approaches might help to investigate environmental and landscape dynamics and change.
 In particular, we will focus on the interaction of vegetation, wildfire and browsing ungulates.
+It exemplifies some of the concepts introducted in [Millington (2023)](#further-reading).

 The tutorial uses the [NetLogo](http://ccl.northwestern.edu/netlogo/) (version 6) modelling environment, freely available to [download here](https://ccl.northwestern.edu/netlogo/download.shtml).
-Alternatively, you can try running the models below in the online  [Netlogo Web](http://ccl.northwestern.edu/netlogo/) version (but downloading, installing and running locally is preferred).
+Alternatively, you can try running the models below in the online  [Netlogo Web](https://www.netlogoweb.org/launch#NewModel) version.

 If you are unfamiliar with the NetLogo modelling environment, you may find it useful to review [their first tutorial](https://ccl.northwestern.edu/netlogo/docs/tutorial1.html).
 At a minimum you should understand what the different elements of the [NetLogo Interface Tab](https://ccl.northwestern.edu/netlogo/docs/interfacetab.html) are (i.e. sliders, choosers, etc).

-Download model files where indicated to your computer (using right-click, then Save As...), then open the file _from NetLogo_ (or upload to Netlogo Web) to experiment with the models.
+Download model files, where indicated in the instructions below, to your computer (using right-click, then Save As...), then open the file _from NetLogo_ (or upload to Netlogo Web) to experiment with the models.

 ## 1. The Forest Fire Cellular Automata
 The forest-fire cellular automata (FFCA) model rose to prominence in the late 1980s as researchers examined the theory of self-organized criticality in dynamical systems.
 Self-organized criticality is the idea that dynamical systems order themselves to a 'critical' state (where small inputs can produce outputs of any size) regardless of initial conditions and independent of any exogenous driving force.
 The FFCA, its construction and implications, is well described in [Millington et al. (2006)](https://doi.org/10.1144/GSL.SP.2006.261.01.12) (available for [download here](http://www.academia.edu/download/3460910/Millington_etal_2006.pdf)).